 Pharmacy distance will be as listed.

 The driving distance for applications without a valid submission will be 10 miles.
-If there is only one new construction metropolitan 4% application, KHRC will use .4 miles as the comparable scoring.
+If there is only one new construction metropolitan or one new construction rural 4% application, KHRC will use .4 miles as the comparable scoring.

+A single establishment providing grocery, shopping, and pharmacy amenities, or any combination thereof, may be used as the primary amenity establishment for only two of the three amenity categories that the establishment provides.
+For example, a single establishment that provides grocery, shopping, and pharmacy amenities may be used as the primary amenity establishment for the Grocery and Shopping categories, but not the Pharmacy category of this subsection.

 Scored at preliminary and full application.